 The European honey bee (the species you’ll find occupying beekeepers’ hives, including ours), is just one of the 20,000 bee species on our planet, though they get the vast majority of the attention.

-Honey bees stand apart from the rest of their insect family not only for their ability to produce honey, but also for their massive, social, and easy-to-domesticate colonies.
+Honey bees stand apart from other insects due to their ability to produce large quantities of honey, while also having the ability to be managed as massive, social, and easy-to-domesticate colonies.
 Most other bees live solitary or semi-social lives, building individual, inconspicuous nests for their offspring in hollow plant stems or tunnels underground, and will barely interact with other bees during their several-week-long lifespan.

 Honey bees, in contrast, live in ever-growing colonies of thousands and are happy to tirelessly visit a wide range of flowers, making them excellent collaborators in the pollination of our food crops.
-Without them, our food system would crumble.
+Without them, our current food systems would crumble.

 THE PLIGHT OF THE WILD BEE